andsild/dotfiles/vim/README.md

 # NVIM
-A vimrc that should have acceptable performance for linux and mac.
+A vimrc for linux and mac.
 I use neovim in Windows as well, but with some limitations because of features that aren't implemented and lacking plugin support.

 ## Install [_Linux_]
 Copy "init.vim" and "plugins.toml" into your `$XDG_CONFIG_HOME/nvim` (default `~/.config/nvim`).
 The rest should install by itself.
-Note that some plugins fail silently if you miss dependencies like lua or ruby.
+Before you have done `call dein#install()` to get the plugins, there will be error-messages.
+Also note that some plugins fail silently if you miss dependencies like lua or ruby.
-Also, do`pip install --upgrade neovim`.
+Don't forget to do `pip install --upgrade neovim`.

 ## Plugins